SuitAndCape/RAPTORSMACSS/README.md

 ==========================================================================

 **R**apid **A**daptive **P**ractical **T**ricked-**O**ut **R**ocket **S****M****A****C****S****S**, or RAPTORSMACSS, is a highly modular and organized Sass (SCSS) boilerplate.
 It is loosely inspired by the [SMACSS](https://smacss.com/) architecture pattern, with some layout liberties taken.
-The Harry Roberts' style [BEM](https://en.bem.info/method/definitions/) naming convention is only implemented at RAPTORSMACSS' roots, so the user can use whichever naming convention they prefer.

 ## Contents